gabrieldemian/gabrieldemian/README.md

 ### Hello 👋

-I am a frontend and blockchain developer.
+I am a fullstack and blockchain developer.
 I know how to write smart contracts on Ethereum and Solana, develop the UX/UI, animations, SEO, of websites and many more.

 My main stack on frontend:
 - 🤯 NextJS / React / SolidJS